moritzmarquardt/MembraneAnalysisToolbox/README.md

     - Calculate the **diffusion coefficient** for a solvent
 - EffectivePoreSizeAnalysis class with the following key features:
     - Analyse the **effective pore radius** of a membrane pore
-    - Analyse the density of molecules in the pore using kernels for a **density heatmap**
+    - Analyse the density of molecules in the pore using kernel methods for a **density heatmap**

 ## Installation: